OxfordSchmidtAIFellows/turbo-parakeet/docs/source/read_data.rst

 Read in data
 ************

-.. currentmodule:: pytimeops
+.. currentmodule:: pytimeops.read_data

-:function:`read_file<pytimeops.read_file>` is a functin to read in a csv file and process it into a list of `Timeseries` objects.
+:func:`read_file<pytimeops.read_file>` is a function to read in a csv file and process it into a list of `Timeseries` objects.

 Example::